 The impact of tall buildings on the amenity of the public domain increases as building height increases.
-It is appropriate to manage building dimensions and massing to ensure that buildings are not overwhelming in scale and impact on the amenity of the public domain.
+It is appropriate to manage building dimensions and massing of tall buildings to ensure that these types of buildings are not overwhelming in scale and impact on the amenity of the public domain.